rohit5282/S.W.I.M/README.md

 # S.W.I.M (SEQUENTIAL WAVE IMPRINTING MACHINES )
-This device will harness real-time audio processing and translate sound into visually engaging representations, merging audio-visual technology with physical environments.
+The SWIM device is a novel integration of audio signal processing, LED visualization, and mechanical motion control.
+By capturing audio data and mapping it to light intensity on an RGB LED strip, the machine aims to translate sound into a dynamic and visually engaging format.
+This project builds on the principle of audio waveform visualization, bringing it into a three-dimensional space through a combination of light and motion.